 Step 6.
 Paint Cabinets

 Once the primer has dried, it's time to paint the cabinets.
 Using the same method you used to prime, apply the first coat of paint.
-Cabinets must withstand a lot of wear and tear, so choose a durable paint such as True Value EasyCare® paint.
+Cabinets must withstand a lot of wear and tear, so choose a durable paint such as True Value EasyCare® PLATINUM Paint and Primer In-One. .
 Make sure you leave the cabinet doors open and allow the paint to dry overnight.
 Apply the final coat the next day.

 - Before applying the final coat of paint, use fine-grit sandpaper to sand any bubbles that may have formed in the first coat of paint.
 Be sure to use a very gentle touch so you don't remove too much paint.

 - Since you saw where the roller couldn't reach when priming the cabinets, do the brushwork in these areas first when painting.
 Then follow with the roller.

 - Treat the cabinets with care for the next few weeks – even though they're dry, the paint can still be scratched.